 With the goal to be a company that has a positive impact on every worker, learner, carer, teacher across the country, every day, at Winc, we understand the importance of having an accountability to both people and planet.
 In taking care of everything a workplace needs to work, we have an underlying obligation to do the right thing by the communities in which we live and operate.

-To view the initiatives we are undertaking to meet these commitments as well as our targets, you can download a copy of the full document here.
+To view the initiatives we are undertaking to meet these commitments as well as our targets and the progress we are making, you can download a copy of the full document here.